Perceptual Entry / Perceptual Exit

 2025, mixed media on wood panel

-(marble powder, rabbit skin glue, chalk powder)
+(Marble powder (varied grain sizes), chalk powder, sand, rabbit skin glue, putty powder)

 This section presents a set of operational conceptual tools developed alongside artistic practice, intended to slow down premature interpretation of experience.